-If you’re visiting Istanbul, then, certainly not going to be short on ideas on what to see and do considering everything the city has on offer.
+If you’re visiting Istanbul, you will not be short on ideas on what to do around Istanbul, considering the city’s plethora of options.

-You’re unlikely to find a quiet moment during your time in this bustling city, which is fantastic in some ways but can be quite overwhelming in others.
-For that reason, you might be thinking about taking a quick day trip from Istanbul, and going somewhere perhaps a little quieter, or somewhere different to see another side of the country.
+You’re unlikely to find a quiet moment during your time in this bustling city, which is fantastic in some ways but can be pretty overwhelming in others.
+For that reason, you might be thinking about taking a quick day trip from Istanbul and going somewhere perhaps a little quieter or somewhere different to see another side of the country.
 Am I right?

-The good news is that there are several different day trip options you can take from Istanbul, and be back in time for bed.
+The good news is that you can take several different day trip options from Istanbul and be back in time for bed.
 Check out our recommendations for where to go from Istanbul on day trips below!

 A short ferry ride from Istanbul will take you to one of the chilled day trips from Istanbul you can find.
-This chilled-out island archipelago, which seems like it’s a hundred miles away from the hustle and bustle of the city!
+This chilled-out island archipelago seems like it’s a hundred miles away from the hustle and bustle of the city!
 If you’re going on a weekend trip to Istanbul and want to see something else in the area other than markets and architecture, this is arguably the best place to go.

 Ferries leave from either Kabatas or Besiktas, and you’ll arrive at the island paradise in less than one hour.
-Be sure to check the ferry schedule according to the time of year, as these are less plentiful during the winter months, though, there are daily ferries, even during winter, making this one of the best year-round options for day trips in Istanbul.
+Be sure to check the ferry schedule according to the time of year, as these are less plentiful during the winter, though there are daily ferries, even during winter, making this one of the best year-round options for day trips in Istanbul.

-Belgrad Forest is for you if you crave nature and quiet spaces, then Belgrad Forest is for you.
-Known locally as Belgrad Ormani, here you’ll find around 5000 hectares of trees, walking trails, streams, small bridges, and a beautiful, natural feel.
-If the noise and constant heat of the city are too much for you, here you’ll find the total opposite.
+Belgrad Forest is for you if you crave nature and quiet spaces and want a day trip to Istanbul.
+Known locally as Belgrad Ormani, you’ll find around 5000 hectares of trees, walking trails, streams, small bridges, and a beautiful, natural feel here.
+If the city’s noise and constant heat are too much for you, you’ll find the total opposite here.

-Edirne used to be the capital of the entire Ottoman Empire, and it’s’s packed with history and beautiful green spaces.
-You’ll find buildings which are listed here, with stunning architecture and the Old Town is certainly worth a visit.
+Edirne used to be the entire Ottoman Empire’s capital, packed with history and beautiful green spaces.
+You’ll find buildings on this one-day trip from Istanbul with stunning architecture, and the Old Town is certainly worth a visit.
 Nods to the Ottoman Empire are everywhere, and the Selimiye Mosque is one of the most beautiful you’ll see.

-If you’re visiting Istanbul in the summer months, you might want somewhere to chill out and cool off from the heat.
-In that case, head to the north of the city and keep going until you hit the coastal resort of Kilyos.
+If you visit Istanbul in the summer, you might want somewhere to chill out and cool off from the heat.
+In that case, head to the city’s north and keep going until you hit the coastal resort of Kilyos.

-While Bebek is actually in Istanbul, it’s’s far enough away from the center for it to feel like it is a day trip.
-You can reach Bebek from Taksim or Besiktas via the bus, though you should know that in traffic, it might take you an hour or two to arrive, depending upon the time of day you go.
+While Bebek is actually in Istanbul, it is far enough away from the center to feel like it is a day trip.
+You can reach Bebek from Taksim or Besiktas via the bus, though you should know that in traffic, it might take an hour or two to arrive, depending upon the time of day you go.
 This part of the city isn’t linked by the Metro yet.

-Bebek is a chilled out seafront region, which is quite affluent too.
+Bebek is a chilled-out seafront region, which is relatively affluent too.
 You can see both the old and new Bosphorus bridges, and you’ll notice locals fishing along the banks of the Bosphorus.
-Enjoy a seafood meal here if you love fish, as some of the best in the city are to be found along this stretch of water.
+Enjoy a seafood meal here if you love to eat fish, as some of the best in the city are to be found along this stretch of water.

 Gallipoli Historical National Park

-Here you will find beautiful memorial from the First World War.
-Set on a clifftop overlooking the sea, this area certainly gets you thinking, and it’s’s dedicated to not only the Turkish soldiers but allied forces from Australia and New Zealand.
+Here you will find a beautiful memorial from the First World War.
+Set on a clifftop overlooking the sea, this area certainly gets you thinking, and it’s dedicated to not only the Turkish soldiers but allied forces from Australia and New Zealand.

 Uludag National Park